mayconamaro/natural-explosion/README.md

 Here, using the knowledge acquired with the Equality Chapter from the book Programming Language Foundations in Agda, I've proved that for practicing purposes.
 The proof is complete: every definition and property is explicitly defined (and proved).

-Pull requests of this "theorem" in other proof assistants are welcome :D
+Pull requests of this "theorem" in other proof assistants are very welcome :D